 1. Where is Endau Rompin National park?

 Endau-Rompin National Park, straddling the states of Johor and Pahang is Malaysia’s second largest national park after Taman Negara.
 The National Park is named after the two major rivers Endau River and Rompin River which flow through the park.
-The park is actually divided into two areas; Endau Rompin Petai and Endau Rompin Selai.
-Endau Rompin Petai covers the eastern half of the park with entrance near the town of Kahang while Endau Rompin Selai covers the western half of the park with entrance near the town of Bekok.
-As of now, we only organize trip to Endau Rompin Petai.
+The park is actually divided into two areas; Endau Rompin Peta and Endau Rompin Selai.
+Endau Rompin Peta covers the eastern half of the park with entrance near the town of Kahang while Endau Rompin Selai covers the western half of the park with entrance near the town of Bekok.
+As of now, we only organize trip to Endau Rompin Peta.

 2. How do get to Endau Rompin National Park?

 The nearest town from Endau Rompin Peta is Kahang which is about 2.5 hours’ drive from Singapore.
 From Kahang, you have to travel for 1.5 hours via 4-wheel drive on unpaved road to Kampung Peta jetty located at the edge of the National Park.
 A further 45 min boat ride down the river will bring you to the first campsite at Kuala Jasin.
 Thereafter you have to trek for 1.5 hours to the second campsite at Kuala Marong where you will be camping for your stay in Endau Rompin.

 3. What is so special about Endau Rompin National Park?